 Visit the Virgin Unite website

-In Indonesia and Malaysia, the Arthur Guinness Fund works in partnership with the British Council.
+In Indonesia and Malaysia, Arthur Guinness Projects works in partnership with the British Council.

 The British Council is the world’s leading cultural relations organisation.
 It uses English language, Arts, Education and Society to bring people together.
 The British Council has over 7,000 staff working in 191 offices in 110 countries and territories.

-Across both Indonesia and Malaysia the Arthur Guinness Fund supports community based competitions that are designed to identify potential, early-stage community enterprises and provide them with capacity building advice, knowledge sharing, mentoring and training opportunities to enable them to effect change in their local society.
+Across both Indonesia and Malaysia Arthur Guinness Projects supports community based competitions that are designed to identify potential, early-stage community enterprises and provide them with capacity building advice, knowledge sharing, mentoring and training opportunities to enable them to effect change in their local society.

 Visit the British Council website